mewmew/graph_theory_notes/notes - lecture 4.md

 # Lecture 4 - flows

+when are the homework problems given, and when are they due? when is the paper review given, and when is it due?

 Per Alexandersson

 It is easier to prove things about matches if we have information about flow!